-Update!
-Because it’s always time for an entertaining podcast.
-There are lots of other brilliant podcasts about the menstrual cycle.
-So, enjoy our special selection and listen up!
+There are lots of brilliant podcasts about the menstrual cycle.
+The list gets longer and longer.
+So, enjoy our special Period!
+Podcast Selection and listen up!

 A focus on the entire menstrual cycle